learnbin.net nav logo

 i.
 Interfacial polymerization process.

-When synthesizing polycarbonate, the first step is to react bisphenol A with sodium hydroxide to acquire the sodium salt of bisphenol A. The sodium salt of bisphenol A is then reacted with phosgene to produce the polycarbonate.
+When synthesizing polycarbonate, the first step is to react 'bisphenol A' with sodium hydroxide to acquire the sodium salt of bisphenol A. The sodium salt of bisphenol A is then reacted with phosgene to produce the polycarbonate.

 Here, the disodium salt of BPA reacts with phosgene dissolved in a chlorinated organic solvent such as CH2Cl2 (methylene chloride).
 This process results in high molecular weight PC.
 High molecular weight PC has excellent optical clarity and color.
-The major disadvantage of this process is this is a phosgene-based process.
+The major disadvantage of this process is that is a phosgene-based process.

 Interfacial polymerization process